Camp Summit Boot Camp

 The following groups, services, and programs are offered at Camp Summit:

 Substance Abuse Education & Treatment Group: This program provides an overview of the psychosocial and physiological effects for substance abuse and addiction.
+Higher risk users also receive therapy from a qualified mental health professional.
 All students at Camp Summit struggling in this area are required to complete this group prior to graduation from the program.
 This is one of the major needs areas of most of our students.

-Why Try: Students learn ten visual metaphors, such as the Reality Ride, Tearing off Labels, Defense Mechanisms, etc. These metaphors teach and help students explore new social skills and coping skills techniques to break old behavior patterns and to achieve opportunity, freedom, and self respect in their lives.
+Why Try: Students learn ten (10) visual metaphors, such as the Reality Ride, Tearing off Labels, Defense Mechanisms, etc. These metaphors teach and help students explore new social skills and coping skills techniques to break old behavior patterns and to achieve opportunity, freedom, and self respect in their lives.
 Students complete assignments that involve writing, art, music, and physical activities to practice their skills.
-Students then learn how to apply the skills to their criminogenic needs, their high risk factors, and their life upon release.
+During the final phase of the program they are engaged in the National Guard’s Mobile Team Challenge program to assist the students in learning how to apply the skills to their criminogenic needs, their high risk factors, and their life upon release.

 Restorative Justice Program: This is a program based on the idea that when a student commits a crime against a victim or the community that the student has an obligation to restore the losses occurred to the victim or community.
 This idea not only holds the student accountable for their actions but also empowers the victim by making them an active participant in the juvenile justice system.
 Restitution, community service, and victim-offender mediation create awareness in offenders of the harmful consequences of their actions for victims, require offenders to take action to make amends to victim and the community, and, whenever possible, involve victims directly in the justice process.
 The various parts of the program include: The Gang Graffiti Abatement Program (cleaning up of graffiti in the community), The Community Victim Impact Panel (victims, in general, speak of their experiences of being crime victims), and The Victim-/Perpetrator Conference (brings the specific victim and perpetrator together to discuss the incident that happened and the impact the negative behavior has had on the victim).

-Second Chance Act Projects: The Indiana Juvenile Justice Task Force (IJJTF) and AIM have partnered with IDYS to implement two Second Chance Act projects funded by the U.S. Department of Justice, Office of Justice Programs-OJJDP.
+Second Chance Act Projects: The Indiana Juvenile Justice Task Force (IJJTF) and Aftercare through Indiana for Mentor (AIM) have partnered with Indiana Division Youth Services (IDYS) to implement two (2) Second Chance Act projects funded by the U.S. Department of Justice, Office of Justice Programs-Office of Juvenile Justice Delinquency Prevention (OJJDP).
 As part of these projects, youth from Marion and Hendricks Counties will have an opportunity to receive services including multi-systemic home-based therapy and mentoring focusing on reentry planning, while in the facilities and upon their return home.
 Youth from Elkhart County will participate in the mentoring component in the facilities and upon return home.
 In addition, all Marion and Hendricks county youth participating in the project will attend the AIM Reentry Academy for the first month upon release.
 At the Academy they will receive life skill and socialization training; employment, educational and housing assistance; community-based referrals; and structured group activities for mentors and mentees.
 Youth from Elkhart County will participate in the mentoring component and will be connected to community-based programs upon their release, but will not be participating in the home-based counseling component.

-Education: Camp Summit has one full time Principal, 6 full time High School/GED teachers in English/Language Arts, Social Studies, Science, Health & Physical Education and Mathematics, and 1 teacher for Post Secondary/ Reentry/Vocational Programs.
-We also have 1 Computer Lab teaching Assistant, 1 Transition Coordinator and 1 Special Education Secretary.
-Our school is a State and NCA accredited and offers High School, GED, and Vocational/Post Secondary courses in Personal Finance, Serve Safe certification college prep classes.
+Education: Camp Summit has one (1) full time Principal, six (6) full time High School/GED teachers in English/Language Arts, Social Studies, Science, Health & Physical Education and Mathematics, and one (1) teacher for Post Secondary/ Reentry/Vocational Programs.
+We also have one (1) Computer Lab teaching Assistant, one (1) Transition Coordinator and one (1) Special Education Secretary.
+Our school is a State and NCA (North Central Association) accredited and offers High School, GED, and Vocational/Post Secondary courses in Personal Finance, Serve Safe certification college prep classes.
 Our students can earn multiple credits in subjects such as Math, English, Social Studies and various other courses that are available in the Computer Lab.
 Students who are 16 years or older are encouraged to complete their GED prior to graduation especially if they have a limited accumulation of High School credits.
 All students have an Individual Learning Plan that outlines their individual needs.
 Special Education Services are provided to students who meet the classification standards.

 Physical Fitness: All students at Camp Summit are required to take part in physical fitness.
 The program consists of calisthenics, running, a weight lifting circuit course, and structured recreation including basketball, soccer, volleyball, and touch football.
 Students are required to take tests on various sports and activities for which they can earn High School credits for physical fitness.
 Students must also pass a military based physical fitness test prior to their graduation from the program.